Formic Acid Treatment for Bees (How to Use)

 It is common to see some brood being removed from the colony or perhaps a few more dead bees during the first days of treatment.

-If you have an extremely weak colony with a low population, choose a different treatment option for varroa mite control.
+If you have an extremely weak colony with a low population, formic acid would not be the best choice for varroa mite control.

 Colonies May Supersede Their Queen

-Even though I have never experienced this in my hives, research shows that there is a higher percentage of queen replacement in some colonies treated with formic acid.
+Even though I have never experienced this in my hives, research shows that there is a higher percentage of problems – perhaps loss of the queen in some colonies treated with formic acid.

 Of course, there are many reasons a colony may decide to make a new queen.
 With any mite treatment, and formic in particular – be sure to check your queen status a month after treatment.